 Beginning in A.D.
 800, the pit houses transformed into pueblos as the Anasazi added small, aboveground room blocks to the structure.
 Pueblos evolved into flat-roofed, multistory structures of adobe and stone arranged in terraces, and were capable of housing multiple families.

 Pueblos were constructed utilizing load-bearing walls and post-and-beam skeletons, as well as sandstone foundations.
-“First, a series of parallel long walls would be built onto substantial rubble and mortar foundations.
-Cross walls...were completed next, followed by individual roofs over each room.
-These rooftops formed platforms for the construction of the next floor.”
-(Schreiber)
+The Anasazi would build parallel long walls out of rubble and mortar.
+They would then join these walls to form individual rooms.
+Each room had its own independently constructed roof, which formed platforms for the construction of the next floor.

 For reasons still undetermined, the Anasazi began moving their pueblos to cliff dwellings in the thirteenth century.
 These cliff dwellings consisted of pueblos built on south-facing cliff ledges in the sandstone canyons, providing the winter sun’s warmth as well as shade during the summer.
 The Anasazi cultivated their crops on the mesas above and in the canyons below their dwellings, accessing the pueblos by a series of hand-and-toeholds in the walls or slender bridges.